OpenEmpiresProject/OpenEmpires/README.md

 ## Getting Started

-### Prerequisites
+### Step 1: Install Prerequisites
+Have following installed on your system;
 - CMake (version 3.10 or higher)
 - A C++ compiler (GCC, Clang, or MSVC) - Tested against MSVC 19
-- Python 3.x
+- Python (version 3.9 or higher)
 - Make
 - vcpkg (for C++ package management)
-- [optional] clang-forma
+- [optional] clang-format
 - [optional] cppcheck

 #### Installation Options (Windows)
 - CMake - can be installed with visual studio on Windows
 - A C++ compiler - can be installed with visual studio on Windows
-- Python 3.x - can be installed with visual studio on Windows
+- Python >3.9 - can be installed with visual studio on Windows
 - Make - can be installed with msys2 on Windows. nmake would not work.
 - vcpkg - can be installed with visual studio on Windows
 - clang-format - can be installed using pip